BasedAl/4K-Game-Launcher/README.md

 also i use .NET Because C++ (WinAPI) is too diffculty

-also thanks to anyone that helped me even if i didn't ask for your code that is literally open source
+also thanks to anyone that helped me even if i didn't ask for your code that is literally open source (especially the stackoverflow community)